2026 Global Country-State Cost of Living

 The 2026 Xpatulator Cost of Living Index ranks Monaco, Hong Kong, Singapore, and Switzerland as the world’s most expensive locations for expatriates.
 High housing costs, strong currencies, and import dependence drive the rankings, while currency shifts against the United States dollar and moderating inflation affect purchasing power.
 Expatriates are urged to evaluate cost-of-living differences carefully when negotiating international assignments, using tools such as Xpatulator’s Salary Purchasing Power Parity Calculator to maintain living standards.

-Use Xpatulator’s Cost of Living Calculators and Tools for informed decision-making about the cost of living and the salary, allowance, or assignment package required to maintain the current standard of living.
+Use Xpatulator’s Cost of Living Calculators and Tools to support informed decisions on the cost of living, salary purchasing power, allowances and assignment packages required to maintain a comparable standard of living in another country, state or city country state location.